 However, the techniques described here can easily be implemented across a variety of 3d applications and rendering engines.

-You can find the entire detailed Book manual series by clicking here in Amazon.
+You can find the entire detailed Manual series by clicking here on Amazon.

 The main brief was to create an image that could sell the space to potential clients.